italonascimento/wire/README.md

 The first function, as you may have noticed, is an anonimous function, and will take the role of a constructor.
-It will recieve a `sources` argument, and may return a table with two keys: `reducer` and `render`.
+It will recieve a `sources` argument, and return a table with two keys: `reducer` and `render`.

+The `reducer` key must refer to a stream of reducer functions, and the `render` key to a stream of rendering functions which produce the desired side-effects when called (i.e. render elements on the screen).

-As we can't yet define these values, we'll come back to the constructor later.
+As we don't have any of those streams defined yet, we'll come back to the constructor later.

 ### Intent